chrisdavies/blog/_posts/2016-09-03-avl-tree-in-bucklescript-part-2.md

 OCaml does this for us automatically.
 It's a powerful combination of [currying](https://en.wikipedia.org/wiki/Currying) and [partial application](https://en.wikipedia.org/wiki/Partial_application).

+One last thing to note is that all of our AVL functions take their arguments in this order: `insert_node v root`.
+Value first, then the node that is being operated on.
+This is handy because it allows us to define useful partially-applied versions of our AVL functions.
+When thinking about the order of your function arguments, spend a wee bit of time thinking about how they might be partially applied and order accordingly.

 ## The pipe operator

 Now we're ready to talk about the funny `|>` operator in our test code.
 This looks odd to most non-ML programmers.
 It's called the pipe operator.
 And it is superfly.